RichardMuniu/FishBot/README.md

  1. In Unity's engine, you can hit the "Play" button.
 Preferred aspect ratio is 16:9.
  2. Alternatively, in Unity, you can click on "File", then "Build Settings".
 Select your your platform of choice (win/mac/linux/xbox/etc etc), then click on "Build".

+# Features and User Stories
+See the *Features and User Stories* page in the Wiki section.